Nox-Erebos/UGDC/Q2S.md

 **Assignments** *Due Friday Nov 29th*

 * Create a detailed terrain with various landforms and textures.
 Add various gameobjects to you scene as well.
-Let your creavity run wild!
+Let your creativity run wild!
 * Create a documentation of your first assignment on Github
+  - What steps did you take to create your work?
+  - What difficulties did you face?
+  - What would you do differently to make the process easier?
+  - What new things did you learn?

+* Create a detailed scene with a theme of your choice, using assets sourced from [Unity Asset Store](https://assetstore.unity.com/).
+Let your creativity run wild!
+* * Create a documentation of your second assignment on Github
   - What steps did you take to create your work?
   - What difficulties did you face?
   - What would you do differently to make the process easier?
   - What new things did you learn?
 ___________________

 **Week 5 - Diving Deeper into Unity**